vigevenoj/owntracks-to-db/README.md

 The recommended way to install the python prerequisites is to `pip install -r requirements.txt` into a fresh virtualenv

 ## 4. How to use
+While not recommended for production, a quick-and-dirty way to start the scripts is to just run them, if their environment is set up or you specify a configuration file:
 `nohup ruby owntracks\_to\_db.rb &` will launch the ruby script in the background cleanly.
 The ruby version handles its own log rotation.

 `nohup python owntracks\_to\_db.py &` will launch the python script in the background cleanly.
-The python version does *not* handle its own log rotation.
+The python version handles its own log rotation.

+Otherwise, you can build the Docker image and run that with your own tooling.